course-details-portlet

 Skills (The candidate is able to):

-• Arrange data, establish model and carry out model calculations to estimate impact of infrastructure and other transport schemes
+• Arrange data, establish model and carry out model calculations to estimate impact of traffic management schemes

 • Select appropriate model for different issues